gvwilson/sdxpy/en/src/editor/index.md

 When the main program starts,
-it askes the curses module how many lines and columns are available, uses those values to initialize a `Window`, and then only shows the text that lies inside the window:
+it askes the curses module how many lines and columns are available, uses those values to initialize a `Window`, and then only shows the text that lies inside the window ([% f editor-window %]):

 [% inc file="show_large.py" keep="main" %]

+[% figure
+   slug="editor-window"
+   img="editor_window.svg"
+   alt="Relationship between window and screen" caption="Relationship between window and screen."
+%]

 We don't really need a `Window` class if all we want to do is trim some lines of text to fit a window.